-What makes and effective nonprofit?
-As a donor, you can build and strengthen the nonprofits most aligned with your goals.
-Identifying the impact you want to make will help narrow the field of potential grantees to those that fit your values, goals, and interests.
-Clarifying your goals also opens opportunities to build and strengthen groups aligned with your interests helping them accomplish the work you care about.
-What kinds of nonprofits do you most want to support, build, and strengthen?
+Discovering effective nonprofits isn’t a matter of chance; it’s a journey of cultivation.
+As a donor, you can support and strengthen the nonprofits most aligned with your goals.
+Identifying the impact you want to make can help narrow the field of potential grantees to those that fit your values.
+This also opens opportunities to foster groups aligned with your interests, helping them accomplish the work you care about.
+So, what kinds of nonprofits do you most want to invest in?

-These questions can help you clarify your philanthropic values and goals:
+These questions can help clarify your philanthropic interests & goals:

 5 Characteristics of Effective Nonprofits: